tlverse/causalglm/README.md

-# causalGLM with the tlverse/tmle3 generalized targeted-learning framework (Actively being developed.)
+# causalGLM with the tlverse generalized targeted-learning framework (Actively being developed.)

 Basic simulations have been run to test the 95% CI coverage of the methods.
 Simulations suggest that most of the methods work (except coxph).
 However, more extensive testing is needed to ensure there are no bugs.